Vyiel/GruntPy/README.md

 # GruntPy

+Latest Update : Migrated from Python 2.7 to Python 3.x Do report errors for me to fix

 Introduction:
 A basic grunt work project for new coming penetration testing students to learn about the in and outs of the first stage of hacking and networking.
 This is from a basic view, a TCP, UDP and Ping scanner.
 The scanners are scripted from the very powerfull tool 'Scapy'